Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 Skill Tree Allocation

-• Ranger trunk: Dexterity ladder, basic bow or dagger damage scaling, Critical Strike Chance nodes.
-Skip the elite damage capstones; the points are needed elsewhere.
+• Ranger trunk: Dexterity ladder, the early bow or dagger damage scaling, Critical Strike Chance nodes.
+Skip the elite damage capstones; the points are needed elsewhere and the bow capstones return less than they used to.

 • Survivor cluster: Rebound first.
 Then stamina pool, recovery, dodge nodes.
-This gets the most points.
+This gets the most points, and post-Update-8 it should get even more of them relative to the bow line.

 • Beastmaster cluster (optional): Beast Bond for the pet aggro pull.
 Skip the pet damage nodes; the pet's job is positioning.